 In the previous blog post, we talked about how lack of visibility hurts multi-cloud success.
 The visibility challenges arise due to the infrastructure spanning multiple cloud providers and on-premise data centers across multiple regions.
 The predicament intensifies further with the use of multiple types of services from virtual machines to serverless and more.
-In this blog post, we will highlight how we can mitigate some of these challenges.
+In this blog post, we will highlight mitigating cloud visibility challenges.

 - Dynamic discovery engine: Developers and DevOps consume multiple cloud services from different cloud providers using a web interface or CLI or API.
 It is critical to have a dynamic service discovery engine that automatically detects any service consumption from anywhere using any interface